30x/k8s-pods-ingress/README.md

-The big change between the one pod microservice and the N pod microservice is that now the nginx configuration uses the nginx [upstream](http://nginx.org/en/docs/http/ngx_http_upstream_module.html) to do load balancing across the N differen pods.
+The big change between the one pod microservice and the N pod microservice is that now the nginx configuration uses the nginx [upstream](http://nginx.org/en/docs/http/ngx_http_upstream_module.html) to do load balancing across the N different pods.
 And due to the default load balancer in nginx being round-robin based, requests for `http://test.k8s.local/nodejs` should return a different payload for each request showing that you are indeed hitting each individual pod.